Thinking beyond borders

 Certain local registrations may also be needed after entry into Finland.
 EU citizens must register their right of residence in Finland if staying for over 3 months.

-There is the potential that a permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed, the duration of the presence abroad and the level of authority the employee has.
+There is a potential threat that a permanent establishment could be created as a result of extended business travel, but this would be dependent on the type of services performed, the duration of the presence abroad and the level of authority the employee has.

 Value-added tax (VAT) is applicable at between 10 and 24 percent for taxable supplies.